sar87/AI-for-Conservation-Horizon-Scan/README.md

 Where FR is the final rank, PR is the rank given when all partially scored ideas are ranked and DF denotes the division factor.

 This creates a buffer in the ranking scale that allows for the possibility that ideas unranked by a participant could potentially be ranked higher than their partially ranked ideas if they were to be evaluated.
 This adjustment expands the range of the partial rankings to align with a full ranking scale, leaving space for potentially unranked items between them.
 Ideas that were not scored by a participant, did not have a rank imputed and were left blank.
 Therefore, participants only contributed to the ranking of items they were present to score.

+The code creates a table with the idea rank for each participant, an overall median rank for each idea, and an overall rank for each idea.

 If you have any issues with the code, please contact me.